 Terms & Conditions

-3. Learners who are ineligible for funding – please note that learners who have not been ordinarily resident in the UK or wider EEA for at least the last three years, learners with certain immigration statuses or learners whose home postcode is part of an area where adult education budget funding has been devolved, for example the Greater London Authority, may not be eligible for direct ESFA funding.
-These learners are welcome to participate in our courses but will be asked to pay the full non-funded rate of £12 per hour.
+6.For classes which attract government funding, we monitor for learners who are ineligible for funding – please note that learners who have not been ordinarily resident in the UK or wider EEA for at least the last three years, learners with certain immigration statuses or learners whose home postcode is part of an area where adult education budget funding has been devolved, for example the Greater London Authority, may not be eligible for direct ESFA funding.
+These learners are welcome to participate in our courses but will be asked to pay additional charges.
+Please contact us on 01296 382403 to discuss these.

 Refunds/Transfers